 - Small global server coverage

-It also goes about things in a slightly awkward way and can be difficult to understand the Avast VPN cost structure.
+It also goes about things slightly awkwardly and can be difficult to understand the Avast VPN cost structure.

 |5 Devices for 1 Year||$79.99|